pema99/Shaderception/README.md

 Syntax highlighting is available in form of a [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=Pema99.psl).

+A tool to run the compiler outside of Unity is [here](https://github.com/pema99/shaderception-standalone).

 # Example program
 Here is a small raymarcher that is capable at running at interactive speeds in the VM.